 But all you can do is cope with it

-My life problems are far from the worse in the world, and beside those things that I can not plan, schedule and affect, my personal power lies in focusing on what I can do.
+My life problems are far from the worse in the world, and besides those things that I can not plan, schedule and effect, my personal power lies in focusing on what I can do.
 Being in the moment, accepting the circumstances that I have no influence over, and keep living.
-Long gone are the days, when I was putting life off, while waiting for something to happen.
+Long gone are the days, when I was putting life off while waiting for something to happen.
 I am making things happen, while I am waiting, and that is fine.

 The conclusion of this story

-Living in the imaginary future is foolish, naive and short term thinking.
-Not being present has it’s price, that price are wasted moments of your life.
+Living in the imaginary future is foolish, naive and short-term thinking.
+Not being present has its price, that price is wasted moments of your life.
 The moments that you can never get back.
 It’s your job and duty to fully embrace your life, and embrace it as your journey unfolds.